zycxfyh/frys/docs/modules/domain-layer.md

     this.clearFailedAttempts();

     // 发布事件
+    this.addDomainEvent(
-    this.addDomainEvent(new UserAuthenticatedEvent(
+      new UserAuthenticatedEvent(
         this.user.id,
         tokens.accessToken.id,
-      tokens.refreshToken.id
-    ));
+        tokens.refreshToken.id,
+      ),
+    );

     return tokens;
   }